Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-05-18 00:28:12
+Last Updated: 2025-05-19 00:27:39

-We Enjoy The Process Far More Than The Proceeds.
+Faith Is Taking The First Step Even When You Don'T See The Whole Staircase.

-By Warren Buffett
+By Martin Luther King, Jr.